RAK Properties launches ‘Cape Hayat’ in Mina Al Arab

 PHOTO

-- Studios, one and two-bedroom units and penthouses available for purchase from 22 September

-RAK Properties PJSC, (ADX: RAKPROP), Ras Al Khaimah’s leading publicly listed property developer has announced the launch of Cape Hayat, 668 residential development offering, on Hayat Island in Mina Al Arab, Ras Al Khaimah.
+UAE - RAK Properties, Ras Al Khaimah’s leading publicly listed property developer, has announced the launch of Cape Hayat, a 668-unit residential development, on Hayat Island in Mina Al Arab, Ras Al Khaimah.

-Spread across a 22,854 sqm area, Cape Hayat will comprise of four elegantly designed residential towers - two 20 stories high towers and two will be 9 stories.
+Spread across a 22,854 sq m area, Cape Hayat will comprise four elegantly designed residential towers -- two 20-storey high towers and two 9-storeyed ones.
 The development offers a range of studios, one and two-bedroom apartments, and luxury penthouses with panoramic views of the coastline.

-A selection of apartments will be available for purchase to buyers of all nationalities, with public sales commencing on 22nd and 23rd September 2023 at Four Seasons Resort Dubai at Jumeirah Beach.
+A selection of apartments will be available for purchase to buyers of all nationalities, with public sales on September 22 and 23 at Four Seasons Resort Dubai at Jumeirah Beach.

 Cape Hayat will host luxury amenities on the podium level such as swimming pools, a gym, landscape leisure deck area, a multi-purpose room, and a kids’ area, whilst the ground level will house a number of retail and F&B outlets facing the scenic seaside.
 Additionally, Cape Hayat residents will have direct access to the Hayat Island beach.